 The Parent-Child Home Program is implemented in underserved communities through a nationwide network of replication sites.
 Sites include school districts, social service agencies, faith-based organizations, and other community-based organizations that are serving under-resourced families.

 Every Parent-Child Home Program site adheres to the evidence-based model to ensure high quality services and consistent outcomes for families:

-- Once they have completed PCHP training, site coordinators recruit and train local early literacy specialists, select and acquire high-quality appropriate curriculum materials based on PCHP model guidance, and then reach out to and enroll high-need families in their community.
+- Once they have completed PCHP training, Site Coordinators recruit and train local Early Learning Specialists, select and acquire high-quality appropriate curriculum materials based on PCHP model guidance, and then reach out to and enroll high-need families in their community.

 Staff training is comprehensive, including child development; parental engagement; building respectful, trusting relationships with families and communities; the ethics of home visiting; and cultural competence.

 The National Center’s mission is to expand the Program to reach more under-resourced families in more underserved communities.
 We do this by:

 - Working with states, counties, and cities to identify high-need communities and strong replication partners to serve those communities;

 - Providing the nationwide network of Program sites guidance on model implementation, staff training and supervision, funding, etc.;